intelligent-machine-learning/dlrover/docs/design/unified-failover.md

 flowchart TD
     A[Worker Failure] --> B[Ray Reconstructs Worker]
     B --> C[Worker Reports RESTARTED]
-    C --> D{Is Node Relaunch?}
+    C --> D{Is Influenced by Node Relaunch?}
     D -- Yes --> E[Reset per-node failure count]
     E --> K[Proceed to Failover Handling]
-    D -- No --> F[Increment Failure Count]
+    D -- No --> F[Update Failure Info]
-    F --> G{per_node_failure_count > Limit?}
+    F --> G{Should Continue Failover Judgement?}
     G -- Yes --> H[Trigger Node Relaunch]
     H --> K
     G -- No --> K[Proceed to Failover Handling]
 ```

-This logic ensures node-level limits are enforced, and failover is triggered only when necessary.
-Role-specific recovery and restart count limits are handled in later steps.
+This logic ensures node-level limits are enforced, and failover is triggered
+only when necessary.
+Role-specific recovery and restart count limits are handled
+in later steps.

 ---

 ## Worker Failover

-DLRover Unified handles worker failures via automatic restart or job termination when restart limits are reached.
+DLRover Unified handles worker failures via automatic restart or job termination
+when restart limits are reached.

 ### 1. ElasticWorker (with SubMaster)

-If the failed worker belongs to a role with SubMaster (ElasticMaster), role-level failover is supported.
+If the failed worker belongs to a role with SubMaster (ElasticMaster),
+role-level failover is supported.
 The failover handling is:

 - ElasticWorker detects failure and reports RESTARTED to PrimeMaster.
 - PrimeMaster requests SubMaster to perform role-level failover and restart the affected actors.